Jean-Baptiste Brondel

 Jean-Baptiste Brondel (23 February 1842 – 3 November 1903) was a Belgian-born prelate of the Catholic Church.
 He served as bishop of the Diocese of Vancouver Island in British Columbia and Alaska (1879–1883) and as vicar apostolic and bishop of the Diocese of Helena in Montana (1884–1903).

 Biography

 Early life

-Jean-Baptiste Brondel was born in Bruges to Charles Joseph and Isabella (née Becquet) Brondel.
-One of seven children, he was the youngest of his parents' five sons; his eldest brother and one of his sisters also pursued religious careers.
+Jean-Baptiste Brondel was born on 23 February 1842 in Bruges in the Kingdom of Belgium to Charles Joseph and Isabella (née Becquet) Brondel.
+One of seven children, Jean-Baptiste was the youngest of his parents' five sons; his eldest brother and one of his sisters also pursued religious careers.
 He received his early education from the Xaverian Brothers in his native city.
 In 1852, Brondel entered the College of St. Louis in Bruges, where he studied for ten years.
-Inspired by the works of Father Pierre-Jean De Smet, he decided to become a missionary in North America.
+Inspired by the works of the missionary Reverend Pierre-Jean De Smet in the American West, Brondel decided to become a missionary to the Native American peoples.
 He then studied philosophy and theology at the American College of Louvain in Leuven, Belgium.